testcontainers/testcontainers-native/README.md

 Below there is a code of the [WireMock demo](./demo/wiremock/) that only uses the library but not a specialized WireMock module (see below).

-Note that in this example does not terminate the container, because Testcontainers for Go injects [Moby Ryuk](https://github.com/testcontainers/moby-ryuk) sidecar container by default to automatically terminate the instance.
+Note that in this example, we do not terminate the container, because Testcontainers for Go injects [Moby Ryuk](https://github.com/testcontainers/moby-ryuk) sidecar container by default to automatically terminate the instance.
 We also do not worry about memory leaks too much, because the process will exit anyway.